-5.303.3.2 Urinals.
-The effective flush volume of urinals shall not exceed 0.5 gallons per flush.
+5.303.3.2.2 Floor-mounted urinals.
+The effective flush volume of floor-mounted or other urinals shall not exceed 0.5 gallons per flush.

 5.303.3.3 Showerheads.

 5.303.3.3.1 Single showerhead.
 Showerheads shall have a maximum flow rate of not more than 2.0 gallons per minute at 80 psi.
 Showerheads shall be certified to the performance criteria of the U.S. EPA WaterSense Specification for Showerheads.